-Ignoring both of them, she bent down and crushed a vice-like grip underneath a wide-eyed Albus' chin and plucked him up off the ground.
+Ignoring both of them, she bent down and crushed a vice-like grip underneath Albus' chin and plucked him up off the ground.

 The remaining boys stood agape in various states of gesturing as she hauled the flapping Hufflepuff out the door, which closed with a slam.
 Their heads tilted to the side.
 James whistled.